ziggr/ESO-HomeStationMarker/README.md

 Each marker slows down your frames per second.

 `zo_callLater` : a periodic task updates each marker rotation 4 times per second.
-Only registered within player houseing, and only if you have one or more shown markers.
+Only registered within player housing, and only if you have one or more shown markers.

-`EVENT_END_CRAFTING_STATION_INTERACT` : An event listener records station location each time you exit a crafting station interaction.
+`EVENT_CRAFTING_STATION_INTERACT` : An event listener records station location each time you interact with a crafting station.
 This listener is only registered within player housing.

 `EVENT_PLAYER_ACTIVATED` : An event listener hides all of a house's markers when you exit player housing, shows that house's previously hidden markers when you enter player housing.